 The successful candidate will have good administrative skills, with an ability to get things done.
 They will also be a ‘gatekeeper’ helping the council to recognise and develop opportunities of benefit to the community.
 Open communication skills and IT literacy are important (Word and Excel essential).
 Knowledge and familiarity with Quidhampton, pop. about 400, and its setting will be an advantage.

 The administrative work includes the preparation of meetings, minutes, agendas and briefings, preparing budgets and accounts, and from time to time also consultations, planning applications, and enquiries from the public.

-The role is part time at 5 hours per week.
+The role is part-time at 5 hours per week.
 Bi-monthly council meetings are held in the evening, currently on Zoom.
 The indicative rate is £10.50-£13.00 / hr depending on experience and qualifications.
-Experience of parish council procedures and/or public administration is desirable, but not essential as training will be available.
+Experience in parish council procedures and/or public administration is desirable, but not essential as training will be available.